Netflix/vmaf/resource/doc/cambi.md

 </VMAF>
 ```

-If, no encoding width and height parameters are specified:
+If no encoding width and height parameters are specified:

 ```shell script
 libvmaf/build/tools/vmaf \